 However, you can also use circular needles to knit larger, flat projects like blankets.
 In this case, you would stop and turn your work as you would with straight needles, moving your work from the left-hand needle to the right-hand needle until the end of the row.

 Circular Needles come in the same diameter widths that straight needles do, but there are more options for the cord length to accommodate different project sizes.
-Fixed Circular Needles come in lengths of 8″ to 40″.
+Fixed Circular Needles come in different lengths, 8″ to 40″.
+This length is measured from the tip of the needle at one end to the tip of the needle at the other end.

 Technically still a ‘circular needle,’ double-pointed needles are also useful when knitting ‘tubes.’
 The difference between double-pointed needles and circular needles is that DPKs are used for small tubes, like socks, mittens, children’s hats, i-cords, and the like.
 You can see a video of knitting an applied i-cord using double-pointed needles here.